-- 1.1 This guidance sets out the approach adopted by the Pension Protection Fund ("PPF") to proposals for restructurings involving a new or successor scheme ("Successor Scheme Restructurings"). - 1.2 It should be read in conjunction with the guidance on the PPF's approach to Employer Restructuring (the "Restructuring Guidance"), which is available on our website.
-The principles set out in this document are in addition to those set out in the Restructuring Guidance. - 1.3 Restructurings involving a successor scheme and the PPF are necessarily extremely rare given the requirement of the inevitability of insolvency and affordability of a future scheme for the restructured business. - 1.4 The PPF approach will depend on the specifics of the restructuring and proposed successor scheme.
+This guidance sets out the approach adopted by the Pension Protection Fund ("PPF") to proposals for restructurings involving a new or successor scheme (Successor Scheme Restructurings).

+It should be read in conjunction with the Guidance on the PPF's approach to Employer Restructuring (the "Restructuring Guidance") which is available on our website.
+The principles set out in this document are in addition to those set out in the Restructuring Guidance.

+Restructurings involving a successor scheme and the PPF are necessarily extremely rare given the requirement of the inevitability of insolvency and affordability of a future scheme for the restructured business.

+The PPF approach will depend on the specifics of the restructuring and proposed successor scheme.
 All decisions are made on the facts pertaining to the specific case.
-We consult with The Pensions Regulator (TPR) on all cases. - 1.5 This guidance does not relate to transactions with a pension consolidator.
-Such transactions break the link with the employer altogether whereas this guidance deals with situations where support continues to be provided by a substantive employer.
-TPR guidance on "Superfunds" is available on their website DB superfunds guidance for trustees and employers | The Pensions Regulator.
+We consult with The Pensions Regulator ("TPR") on all cases.

-2. PPF practice
+2. PPF Practice

-- 2.1 The PPF has specific restructuring principles that it applies in all restructuring situations where the pension scheme is compromised and is likely to enter the PPF.
-This is set out in the Restructuring Guidance. - 2.2 In some instances where the PPF has been approached in relation to a restructuring, the key driver has been to reduce rather than remove pension liabilities for the employer.
+2.1 The PPF has specific restructuring principles that it applies in all restructuring situations where the pension scheme is compromised and is likely to enter the PPF.
+This is set out in our Restructuring Guidance.
+2.2 In some instances where the PPF has been approached in relation to a restructuring, the key driver has been to reduce rather than remove pension liabilities for the employer.
 This is because of the legal difficulties of implementing benefit redesign to lower and control future pensions cost.

-- 2.3 This involves members being offered an opportunity to transfer to a successor scheme with a less generous future benefit structure, or to stay in the original scheme that will undergo a PPF assessment period in the near future. - 2.4 The proposals must clearly demonstrate that the company is insolvent and satisfy the PPF's restructuring principles. - 2.5 The detailed principles are set out in the Restructuring Guidance.
-The key points are: - The insolvency of the employer must otherwise be inevitable. - The proposal should provide a significantly better return than the insolvency of the employer would, and be proportionate considering the section 75 debt that is being eliminated. - The PPF will seek at least 33 per cent of the equity in the restructured company for the scheme.
-Should the future stakeholders (such as shareholders/owners/debt providers) be entirely unconnected or involved with the employer prior to restructuring, we may agree to receive a smaller percentage but this will never be less than 10 per cent. - Creditors and other stakeholders are being treated equitably and the scheme is not being disadvantaged.
-In particular, we look at connected and intra-group creditor positions. - The employer will pay the costs incurred by both the PPF and the trustees in delivering the restructuring.
+2.3 This involves members being offered an opportunity to transfer to a successor scheme with a less generous future benefit structure or to stay in the original scheme which will undergo a PPF assessment period in the near future.
+2.4 The proposals must clearly demonstrate that the company is insolvent and satisfy the PPF's restructuring principles.

+The detailed principles are set out in our Restructuring Guidance.

+The key points are:

+- The proposal should provide a significantly better return than an administration or liquidation and be proportionate considering the section 75 debt that is being eliminated. - The PPF will seek at least 33 per cent of the equity in the restructured company for the scheme.
+Should the future stakeholders (such as shareholders/owners/debt providers) be entirely unconnected or involved with the company prior to restructuring we may agree to receive a smaller percentage but this will never be less than 10 per cent. - Creditors are being treated equitably and the scheme is not being disadvantaged.
+In particular we look at connected and intra-group creditor positions - The Company will pay the costs incurred by both the PPF and the trustees in delivering the restructuring.

-3. Principles applying to Successor Scheme Restructurings
+3. Principles Applying to Successor Scheme Restructurings

-3.1 There are a number of particular issues which must be addressed in Successor Scheme Restructurings:

-3.2 Mitigation

-Where there is a successor scheme to which a transfer is proposed, any cash mitigation and equity stake may end up being split across both schemes, depending on the terms of the transfer and terms for delivery of the mitigation.

-3.3 Transfer terms
+3.1 There are a number of particular issues which must be addressed in Successor Scheme Restructurings: 3.2 Mitigation Where there is a successor scheme to which a transfer is proposed, any cash mitigation and equity stake may end up being split across both schemes, depending on the terms of the transfer and terms for delivery of the mitigation.
+3.3 Transfer terms The terms for valuing the liabilities for the purposes of splitting the assets and liabilities for the purposes of splitting the assets and liabilities between the schemes must be fair to both schemes.
+The PPF considers that that valuation must value the liabilities by reference to the PPF compensation structure on a section 143 basis.